-The Nomination and Remuneration Committee consists of between three (3) and five (5) members, the majority of which must be independent members of the Board of Directors pursuant to Article 1.2 of the Board of Directors' Internal Regulations.
+The Appointment and Remuneration Committee consists of between three (3) and five (5) members, (i) the majority of which must be independent members of the Board of Directors pursuant to Article 1.2 of the Internal Regulations and (ii) without any of them being an executive corporate officer.
 They are appointed by the Board of Directors from among its members in consideration inter alia of their independence and their expertise in the areas of selection or remuneration of executive corporate officers of listed companies.
-The Nomination and Remuneration Committee may not include any executive corporate officer.